CafeOBJ/cafeobj/manual/md/overview.md

 ======================

-Let us start with a simple definition of a module, which are the basic building blocks of any \_cafeobj program:
+Let us start with a simple definition of a module, which are the basic building blocks of any CafeOBJ program:
 `````
 mod NATPAIR {
   pr(NAT)